canidlogic/yip/pod/yipexport.md

 attachments.
 See the `Yip::Post` module for further details about the format of this MIME message.
 You can use the `runyip.pl` utility script for working with this MIME message format.

+You can provide an optional `preview` parameter and set it to 1, in which case instead of providing an encoded MIME message to download, an HTML page is displayed showing the raw contents of the post, along with links to view and download any attachments.
+If `preview` is set to 0 then the script works as normal by generating a MIME message to download.
+No other values of the optional `preview` parameter are supported.

 # AUTHOR